coatsy/coding-workshop/maze/maze4.md

 [<< Previous: Connecting your BBC micro:bit](./maze3.md)
 [>> Next: Adding a brake](./maze5.md)

-Just like in the section on [Adding you own controls](./maze2.md), you can use the micro:bit to control the ball in the maze.
+Just like in the section on [Adding your own controls](./maze2.md), you can use the micro:bit to control the ball in the maze.

 Find the section of code that responds to the keys being pressed:

 ![Movement control code](./images/mb-controls1.png)

-Instead of just reacting to keys being pressed, you're going to be able to tilt the microbit and have the ball react to the way the board is being tilted.
-Tilt it left, the ball will go left, tilt it right, the bll will go right.
+Instead of just reacting to keys being pressed, you're going to be able to tilt the micro:bit and have the ball react to the way the board is being tilted.
+Tilt it left, the ball will go left, tilt it right, the ball will go right.
 Similarly for up and down.

 Start by picking up the `left arrow or a key pressed` block and move it to a spare bit of the screen.